March Cultural Calendar Ideas

 Craft:

-With the first day of Spring approaching and the sun making more of an appearance March is a great time to make different Sun Catcher crafts with the children. https://stayathomeeducator.com/20-sun-catcher-crafts-preschoolers-can-do/
+With the first day of Spring approaching and the sun making more of an appearance March is a great time to make different Sun Catcher crafts with the children.

 Sensory Ideas:

-Transform your water table into a river, ocean.
-Lake or pond.
+Transform your water table into a river, ocean, lake or pond.

-Use items such as moss, lily pads, boats, canoes, ocean or pond animals, river rocks, round sea glass, plastic or Styrofoam fish.
+Use items such as moss, lily pads, boats, canoes, ocean or pond animals, river rocks, round sea glass, plastic or styrofoam fish.

 Science Ideas: